meganz/MEGAchat/Readme.md

  universal, or do a combination of both.
 That's what we do currently.
 Fortunately, the Chrome build system generates a webrtc test app that links in the whole webrtc stack - the app is called `peerconnection_client`.
 We can get the ninja file generated for this executable and translate it to CMake.
  The file is located at `trunk/out/Release|Debug/obj/talk/peerconnection_client.ninja`.
-The webrtc-buildsys project that was listed in the dependencies is basically a translation of this ninja file and allows linking webrtc in a higher level CMake file with just a single line (with the help of a cmake module that allows propagation of defines, include dirs etc to dependent projects in a very simple and straightforward way).
- You do not need to run cmake in webrtc-buildsys directly, but rather include it from the actual application that links to it.
+The webrtc-build/CMakeLists.txt file is basically a translation of this ninja for different platforms, and allows linking webrtc in a higher level CMake file with just a few lines.
+You do not need to run that cmake script directly, but rather include it from the actual application that links to it.
+THis is already done by the rtcModule build system.
- This will be described in the webrtc module build procedure.
+ This will be described in more detail in the webrtc module build procedure.

 ## Building the Karere codebase, including the test app ##
 Checkout the `karere-native` git repository and cd to the root of the checkout